dmwm/T0/README.md

-This is a test for the Tier 0 PyPi package
+Welcome to the CMS Tier 0 Repository!